Production-Grade AI Agent Architecture: Patterns That Actually Work

 )Multi-Agent with Router

-Good for: Complex workflows where different agents specialize in different tasks.
+Good for complex workflows where different agents specialize in different tasks.

 Hierarchical Agents

-Good for: Enterprise workflows with approval chains and human-in-the-loop requirements.
+Good for enterprise workflows with approval chains and human-in-the-loop requirements.

 Memory Systems

 Production agents need memory.
-Here's what works:
+Here's what actually works:

 Tool Calling Best Practices